wisdomtl/EasyLog/README.md

 ![pic2](https://github.com/wisdomtl/EasyLog/blob/master/WX20230608-145451%402x.png)

-The origi log are classified and each has it own processing logic.
+The origin log are classified and each has it own processing logic.

+The log processing logic is like a Flexible production line.
+By EasyLog, it is easy to customize your own Flexible production line.

 ## 1. Initialization
 ```kotlin